The company has announced that Microsoft Windows 11 Pro will require an internet connection and a Microsoft Account during the initial setup phase.

 Microsoft will roll out Windows 11 Pro in the coming months.

 The updated Windows 11 Insider Preview Build said that you can customize your pins in Start by organizing them into folders.

 “Simply drag an app on top of another to create a folder.
 You can add more apps to a folder, rearrange apps within a folder, and remove apps from a folder,” according to the company.

 With a new ‘Do not disturb feature, it will be easier than ever to silence notification banners.

 When you are ready to see the notifications that you may have missed, you can find them in Notification Center.

-The ‘Live captions’ will be automatically generated on-device from any content with audio.
+The ‘Live captions’ will automatically generate on-device from any audio content.